HarryD05/asteria/src/assets/articles/markdowns/One-Maths-AdvancedInductionMethods.md

 ---
 type: "Article"
-title: "Applications of Advanced Induction Methods"
+title: "Applications of advanced induction methods"
 description: "Induction is a common proof method in A-level further maths.
 I aim to explain some important advanced methods not covered in the curriculum and their applications in proving significant mathematical theorems, including forward-backward induction, two-dimensional-dimensional induction, and more."
 subject: "3E5FCA"
 issue: 1